Resources

 HYDRATE

-Dehydration can be a direct result of traveling.
-How?
 If you are flying, the cabin air in the plane is very low in humidity, which can lead to fatigue and dehydration.
-To prevent both of these, avoid the high sodium snacks that are offered and keep the water coming.
+To prevent both of these, avoid high sodium snacks and keep the water coming.

 EAT HEALTHY